Aisha Al-Manoubya: Commemoration

 In popular memory, ʿĀʾisha represents a powerful and respected saint.
 One of the souks of the Medina of Tunis, "Souk Es Sida El Manoubya," was named after her.

 A few kilometres from the Medina, a gourbiville takes her name.
 Al-Manoubya used to retire to pray in that neighbourhood.

 The inhabitants of Manouba built a second mausoleum to commemorate ʿĀʾisha under the name of "The Mausoleum of As-Saida Al-Manoubya" in her birthplace area.
 The Mausoleum is still famous today and valued in the field of Tunisian national heritage and history.
 It was vandalised and burned after the Tunisian Revolution on 16 October 2012.

+Āʾisha's tomb in Manouba is frequented by women pilgrims every weekend, who sing songs of praise to God.
+The site has also become a centre of pilgrimage for women getting married, where brides seek blessings for a successful married life.